iogisdaki/myCompiler/README.md

 ```
 pmem <register number>
 ```
-to interactively check the registers or:
+Or to run it non-interactively.:
 ```
 mixvm -r result.mix
 ```
-to run it uninteractively.